rsvim/rfc/6-ColoringSystem.md

 ## Introduction

 Coloring system makes a text editor colorful.
-It contains two kinds:
+It contains multiple components to work together and provide a user experience:

+1. A parser that recognizes semantics, that can cover
+   - All kinds of programming languages for software developers (which should be the main stream users of Rsvim).
+   - All kinds of programming languages for software developers.
 1. The syntax color for source code text file of programming languages.
-2. The UI widget color for rsvim editor.
+1. The UI widget color for rsvim editor.

 ### Syntax